dtmesa/classroom-footage-analysis-platform/README.md

 ## Running the files

+- The labels file is required for the trained MVIT model.

 - In Notebook 1, set the variable 'vid_source' to the location of your video footage

 - In Notebook 1, ensure the file 'output_filename = "tracking_output.json"' is set to the same location as the file from Notebook 2 in the line 'with open("tracking_output.json", "r") as f:'